mohamedAbdullaAlNahtta/Prevent-Multiple-Login-Sessions-PHP/README.md

 # Installation

-- after importing the database from the Database folder
+- after importing the database (test.sql) from the Database folder
-- modifay the config file which stored in include folder
+- modifay the config file which stored in include folder with your mysql IP, and credinail

 # TODO